AlexKly/Detailed-NER-Dataset-RU/README.md

 * `detailed2default` - convert current tags to tag list: LOC, PER
 * `detailed2custom` - convert current tags to predefined custom tag list.

-For more details how to use these function check test.
+For more details how to use these functions check test.

 ## Demo
 If you want use dataset in your code just follow steps: